The Benefits of Cold Plunging After Exercise: A Complete Guide to Smarter Recovery

 -

-Reduced anxiety and feelings of mental overload
+Reduced anxiety and a lighter sense of mental load

 -